NixOS/nix/src/nix/key-generate-secret.md

 denoting the number of the key (to be incremented every time you need to revoke a key).

+Nix supports keys in the following formats (specified using the `--key-type` option):

+* `ed25519` (libsodium).
+This is the default key type.
+It produces compact keys and signatures, but may not be resistant to attacks using quantum computers.
+* `ml-dsa-44`, `ml-dsa-65`, `ml-dsa-87` (OpenSSL).
+These generate much larger keys and signatures, but are believed to be resistant to quantum attacks.

 # Format

-Both secret and public keys are represented as the key name followed by a base-64 encoding of the Ed25519 key data, e.g.
+Both secret and public keys are represented as the key name followed by a base-64 encoding of the key data, e.g.

 ```
 cache.example.org-0:E7lAO+MsPwTFfPXsdPtW8GKui/5ho4KQHVcAGnX+Tti1V4dUxoVoqLyWJ4YESuZJwQ67GVIksDt47og+tPVUZw==